donders-research-data-management/rdm-ontology-di/doc/help/user-manual/archive-publish-collections/publish-dsc-share-data.rst

 .. note::

-    Note that a (reserved) :ref:`persistent identifier <faq-persistent-identifier-DR>` is assigned to a DSC immediately after the colleciton is created.
-If required, you can already add this persistent identifier to your manuscript; however, only after *publishing* the collection, the persistent identifier becomes active and will point to the published DSC.
+    Note that a DOI :ref:`persistent identifier <faq-persistent-identifier-DR>` is assigned to a DSC immediately after the collection is created.
+If required, you can already add this persistent identifier to your manuscript; however, only after *publishing* the collection, the persistent identifier (DOI) becomes active and will point to the published DSC.

 If all collaborators agree on the content of the collection, you may want or be requested to allow external reviewers to access your DSC before publishing it.